redis-stack/redis-stack-docs/docs/stack/get-started/om-clients/stack-node.md

 The API we'll be building is a simple and relatively RESTful API that reads, writes, and finds data on persons: first name, last name, age, etc. We'll also add a simple location tracking feature just for a bit of extra interest.

 But before we start with the coding, let's start with a description of what Redis OM *is*.

-## Redis OM for Node.js

-Redis OM (pronounced *REDiss OHM*) is a library that provides object mapping for Redis—that's what the OM stands for... *object mapping*.
-It maps Redis data types — specifically Hashes and JSON documents — to JavaScript objects.
-And it allows you to search over these Hashes and JSON documents.
-It uses RedisJSON and RediSearch to do this.

-RedisJSON and RediSearch are two of the modules included in Redis Stack.
-Modules are extensions to Redis that add new data types and new commands.
-RedisJSON adds a JSON document data type and the commands to manipulate it.
-RediSearch adds various search commands to index the contents of JSON documents and Hashes.

-Redis OM comes in *four* different versions.
-We'll be working with Redis OM for Node.js in this tutorial, but there are also flavors and tutorials for [Python](/docs/stack/get-started/tutorials/stack-python), [.NET](/docs/stack/get-started/tutorials/stack-dotnet/), and [Spring](docs/stack/get-started/tutorials/stack-spring).

-This tutorial will get you started with Redis OM for Node.js, covering the basics.
-But if you want to dive deep into *all* of Redis OM's capabilities, check out [the README](https://github.com/redis/redis-om-node) over on GitHub.

 ## Prerequisites